Cray-HPE/canu/readme.md

 - Validate that SHCD spreadsheets are configured correctly and pass a number of checks
 - Validate an SHCD against actual network cabling status to check for mis-cabling
 - Generate switch configuration for an entire network
+- Convert SHCD to CCJ (CSM Cabling JSON)
+- Use CCJ / Paddle to validate the network and generate network config

 # Quickstart Guide